nizamphoenix/clinical_transcript_summariser/new_README.md

 should understand what was built, why each step exists, how training and inference are split across machines, and how the results were measured.

-## Read this first: what this is and what it is not
+## What this is and what it is not

-This repository was put together as a take-home style demonstration for a Senior AI Model Engineer application at Heidi Health.
-The goal was to show two specific abilities end to end:
+This repository was put together to demonstrate clinical template-aware extraction with a small model, and to explore the limits of supervised fine-tuning (SFT) and the potential of preference-based alignment (DPO) to fix the behavioural problems SFT cannot.
+The core contributions are:

 1. Building a supervised fine-tuning (SFT) pipeline for a real, messy, multi-template extraction task, and being honest about where it breaks.